sebanc/brunch/external-drivers/rtl8812au/docs/Concurrent_Mode.md

 For example:

-Use station mode (called managed or client mode also) to connect with an AP to access the internet at the same time as it also performs as an AP to allow other devices to connect to the second interface.
+Use station mode (also called managed or client mode) to connect with an AP to access the internet at the same time as it also performs as an AP to allow other devices to connect to the second interface.